New in version 3.18.

 cmake_language(DEFER [DIRECTORY <dir>] GET_CALL_IDS <var>)

-a semicolon-separated list of deferred call ids.
+This will store in <var> a semicolon-separated list of deferred call ids.
 The ids are for the directory scope in whichthe calls have been deferred to (i.e. where they will be executed), which canbe different to the scope in which they were created.
-TheDIRECTORY
+The DIRECTORYoption can be used to specify the scope for which to retrieve the call ids.If that option is not given, the call ids for the current directory scopewill be returned.

 cmake_language(DEFER [DIRECTORY <dir>] GET_CALL <id> <var>)

-characters are included literally and cannot be distinguishedfrom multiple arguments).
+This will store in <var> a semicolon-separated list in which the first element is the name of the command to becalled, and the remaining elements are its unevaluated arguments (anycontained ; characters are included literally and cannot be distinguishedfrom multiple arguments).
 If multiple calls are scheduled with the same id,this retrieves the first one.
-If no call is scheduled with the given id inthe specifiedDIRECTORY
+If no call is scheduled with the given id inthe specified DIRECTORY scope (or the current directory scope if noDIRECTORY option is given), this stores an empty string in the variable.

-option is given), this stores an empty string in the variable.Deferred calls may be canceled by their id:
+Deferred calls may be canceled by their id:

 cmake_language(DEFER [DIRECTORY <dir>] CANCEL_CALL <id>...)

-This cancels all deferred calls matching any of the given ids in the specified
+This cancels all deferred calls matching any of the given ids in the specifiedDIRECTORY scope (or the current directory scope if no DIRECTORY optionis given).
+Unknown ids are silently ignored.

-Deferred Call Examples¶
+Deferred Call Examples

 For example, the code: